-It’s the middle of winter.
-You can’t think of anything more satisfying than sitting at home in your pyjamas with the fire on and a steaming mug of chocolate in hand.
+It’s the end of winter.
+You can’t think of anything more satisfying than sitting at home in your pajamas with the fire on and a steaming mug of chocolate in hand.
 But...you’ve got a rehearsal.
 You dread leaving the house and braving the storm, de-icing the car and attempting to carry all of your props and costumes without risking injury.
 Then you arrive at the venue, begin your craft and forget all about the world outside.

 For me, theatre is the best therapy.
 Whether you’re in the middle of a six month rehearsal period for a full scale production or visiting your local community hall to watch a cub scout talent show.
 But what is it about this wonderful genre that makes it such a successful form of escape?

 One of the most wonderful aspects of the theatre world is its people.
 Consistently finding yourself surrounded by friends who share your passion.
 Individuals with varying talents whom one can learn from, bounce off and generally just have a great time with not only during rehearsals and on stage but also outside, in the wings.
 Theatre provides a social circle like no other.
 A social circle who are, more often than not, fun loving, optimistic and most of all, open and honest.
 Perhaps this is a generalisation but I challenge you to arrange a night out with a bunch of theatre lovers and not have a good time!